abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](images/hybrid75.png "Confirm")

-1. If the variables are not defined, set it now using the below commands.
+1. If the variables are not defined, set them now using the below commands.

    ```
    SET WORKSPACE_ID=<workspaceId>